 After confirming that your unit can be converted use this document as a quide to making the voltage change.

-- Assistance is available during business hours from the Advantage Service department at 317-887-0729.
+#311 for voltage conversion instructions for units manuactured after January 1, 2011.
+Assistance is available during business hours from the Advantage Service department at 317-887-0729.
 Contact Advantage for other power supply requirements.

 Voltage Conversion Procedure

 For a field voltage conversion, the following items will required replacement or rewiring.
 Contact the Advantage Service Department for the proper replacement parts.

 Pump Motor (rewire)